KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ![KeyboardKit logo](Logo.png)

 KeyboardKit helps you create custom keyboards for iOS and iPadOS, using Swift and SwiftUI.
-It extends Apple's native keyboard APIs and provides you with more functionality.

-KeyboardKit lets you create keyboards that mimic native iOS keyboards in a few lines of code.
+KeyboardKit extends Apple's native keyboard APIs, provides you with more functionality and lets you create custom keyboards that mimic the native iOS system keyboard in a few lines of code.

+You can use KeyboardKit in many different ways.
+Keyboard extensions can use it to create custom keyboards.
+Apps can use it to check keyboard enabled state, full access, state, provide settings etc. Furthermore, any target can use it to build upon its models and functionality.

+KeyboardKit supports iOS, iPadOS, macOS, tvOS and watchOS, although some functionality is only available on some platforms.